-If you are late paying VAT to HMRC, you will face a penalty or surcharge liability notice based on whether you are a first time or consecutive offender.
+If you are late paying VAT to HMRC, you will face either a financial penalty or alternatively a Surcharge Liability Notice depending on your VAT payment history and whether you are a first time or a repeat offender.

 |Defaults within 12 months||Surcharge if annual turnover is below £150,000||Surcharge if annual turnover is £150,000 or over|

 |3||2% (0% if below £400)||5% (0% if below £400)|

 |4||5% (0% if below £400)||10% for £30 (whichever is highest)|

 |5||10% for £30 (whichever is highest)||15% for £30 (whichever is highest)|